gigirassy/devsite/content/_index.md

 I have experience with the grand majority of the general internet as I've been using computers for three-fourths of my life.

+## Contact methods

+* TFW2005 (preferred): A board for Transformers stuff.
+Send me a message [here](https://www.tfw2005.com/boards/conversations/add?to=nune).
+* Email: My name, plus @imap, and the final suffix .fi added to the end.

 [1] I prefer to use the suffix -misic/-misia to refer to bigotry, as phobias are stigmatized conditions people struggle with.